 As Covid era renter protections end and many renters face paying huge amounts of due rent while not paying current rent, we can expect a surge in evictions.

 Tenants are often fearful to hear the word of “lease termination” or “eviction’.
-Yet a landlord can indeed terminate the lease agreement if tenant materially breaches the lease terms.
+Yet a landlord can indeed terminate the lease agreement if the tenant materially breaches the lease terms.

 Tenants should pay extra attention to the lease terms, timeline on written notice to vacate the units, as well as the consequences if they are not able to vacate at the agreed time.
 And there are other breaches of the lease contract that may result in an eviction as well such as extra room mates, illegal pets, and subleasing without permission.
 See more on the tenant eviction process.

-Normally speaking, a thirty (30) day’s written notice is required before you vacate the unit.
-If your lease is on a month-to-month basis, a tenant may terminate their tenancy by giving the landlord a thirty (30) day’s written notice.
+Normally, a thirty (30) day’s written notice is required before a tenant vacates the unit.
+If the tenant lease is on a month-to-month basis, they may terminate their tenancy by giving the landlord a thirty (30) day’s written notice.

 If you are the tenant and you vacate the unit without giving a full 30-day notice, you may still be liable for payment up to thirty (30) day’s worth of rent starting on the day you gave written notice to the landlord.
-Additionally, the landlord may terminate the lease or evict you if you fail to move out on the date that you, the tenant notify the landlord you intend to vacate.
+Additionally, the landlord may terminate the lease or evict you if you fail to move out on the date that you notified the landlord you would to vacate.

 The landlord may also proceed eviction if you materially breach the lease terms include but not limited to the following: